rajeshrinet/pystokes/pystokes/README.md

 ## PyStokes: Library to compute stokes flows around active colloids

 In this library, we simulate the motion of spherical active colloids and compute external flow field produced by them.
 The activity of the colloids is represented by a slip velocity on their surface.
 Eq.
 (15a) of the [paper](https://arxiv.org/pdf/1603.05735.pdf) gives the expression for the fluid flow, while Eq.
 (23) gives the expression for the rigid body motion.
-These are given in terms of a sum over all the irreducible (lσ) modes of the active slip.
-In the code, we plot each irreducible mode.
+These are given in terms of a sum over all the irreducible (*lσ*) modes of the active slip.
+In the code, we compute the contributions due to each irreducible mode separately for modularity.
 Here is a correspondence for the nomenclature

 * *lσ = 1s* : stokeslet
 * *lσ = 2s* : stresslet